Privacy Policy Cookie Policy Terms and Conditions

 The Soca Valley is known for its summer tourism.
 It is well-known in the wild-water kayak community and hosts events and competitions in this area.
 Additionally, the Soca Valley received the title European Destination of Excellence.
 Short EDEN is a reward that small tourism destinations promote sustainable tourism practices.
 No wonder Slovenia itself is known for early sustainable tourism practices.

 The Green Scheme of Slovenian Tourism got launched in 2014 it encourages tourism service providers to adopt sustainable practices.
 This clearly shows the values and philosophy of Slovenian’s Tourism Board.
-It is for sure Europe’s role model when it comes to sustainable tourism practices.
+It is for sure Europe’s role model for sustainable tourism practices.

 Pin it!